 Still run by the artists themselves as a cohesive and skills-based Co-operative, Swans Trust generously maintains the gracious well-lit building for them.
 It provides spaces (Units) for each artist for licence fees (rents) which are inclusive of electricity, water, waste, telephone and WiFi, business rates, general indemnity insurance, buildings’ insurance, alarm and fire security, and any maintenance resulting from these.
 The fees are also inclusive of VAT.
 Because these fees (rents) are greatly subsidised by The Trust, they are very reasonable; and because Swans Trust does not expect the artists to pay the usual Gallery Commission, sales prices are also kept low.
 All in all, customers can find a reasonably priced ‘unique collective’ of the best of local art and crafts - in one warm, welcoming and beautiful space.

 In order that the artists can make the very best use of the facilities which The Trust has so generously afforded, the artists have agreed to adopt a Constitution which will legitimise the way the Cygnet is run on a day-to-day basis.
 Click here to download a copy of the Constitution for the Gallery which was adopted this year (2021) and has the whole-hearted approval of the Trustees of Swans Trust.

 There are different ways to become a Cygnet Artist.

 Single use space - To rent a Studio space or Unit on your own.
-You would become a License Holder and commit to covering one or two shifts in the Gallery per week.
+You would become a licence holder and commit to covering one or two shifts in the Gallery per week.

 Outdoor events - To have a table or stall outside in Swans Yard at special events and fairs such as Shaftesbury Snowdrop Festival, Shaftesbury Fringe, Gold Hill Faire and Christmas Late Night Shopping.

-Artists wishing to apply for membership should click on the 'Apply to Join' button to find out more.
+Artists wishing to apply for membership just click button 'Apply to Join' to find out more.